mdtanker/python_package_template/README.md

     - dependencies for your package should typically only be those that are directly used (imported) in your source code (or are explicitly needed but not import), but not the dependencies of your dependencies.
 If you use a package in your documentation, but not in the source code, include this as an _optional_ dependency.
 If you have a portion of your code that some users may not utilize, such as visualization functions, the dependencies you require for that, such as matplotlib, can also be include as _optional_ dependencies to reduces the constraints for users who don't require it.
     - core dependencies are specified in `pyproject.toml` under the `[project]` section with the format `dependencies = ["pandas", "scipy>=1.0"]`.
     - optional dependencies are specified in `pyproject.toml` under the `[dependency-groups]` section with the following format, for example for optional documentation dependencies: `docs = ["sphinx>=7.0",]`.
+    - if you know your package has an issue with a specific version of a dependency, you can set a max or min version with "scipy>=1.0".
-    - Dependency version's should only be constrained to specific versions if you know there is an issue, and they should almost never be pinned to specific versions, as this will cause many issues for anyone who wants to use your package in their own environments.
+    - dependencies should almost never be pinned to specific versions, as this will cause many issues for anyone who wants to use your package in their own environments.
+    - for standard scientific packages (i.e., `pandas`, `xarray`, and `numpy`), as well as the version of Python, it's recommended to set minimum support versions following the timeline of [SPEC 0 guidelines](https://scientific-python.org/specs/spec-0000/).
     - this template also includes files and commands to create `conda` environments.
 These are used both in developing, and in GitHub automations.
-You need to manually ensure the dependencies listed in `environmental.yml` match those in `pyproject.toml`.
-Include all optional dependencies in the `environmental.yml`.
+You need to manually ensure the dependencies listed in `environment.yml` match those in `pyproject.toml`.
+Include all optional dependencies in the `environment.yml`.
 If a dependency is only available via pip, and not conda, add it at the bottom to be installed via pip.
 6) Create environment, style check, test, and commit your changes.
     - follow the instructions in `CONTRIBUTING.md` starting at section `Setting up nox` and stopping before `Publish a new release`.
     - these steps should result in a merged PR with your code.